naturalis/galaxy-pipeline-hybseq/README.md

 as well as sorted by the various baits.
 The ideal end result is a set of as many multiple sequence alignments (MSAs) as there were baits, each containing as many rows as there were species, as the input for a multi-marker phylogenetic analysis yielding a robust tree.
 In this repository, the artefacts are developed to achieve this ideal end state.
-The repository draws on the following prior art:
+The repository is inspired by the following prior art:

 - [Nikolov et al., 2019](https://doi.org/10.1111/nph.15732) - a seminal paper describing how to resolve the phylogenetic backbone of the Brassicaceae using HybSeq.
 The paper describes an informal reference